basho/basho_docs/source/languages/en/riak/dev/advanced/mapreduce.md

 ### Map Phase

 The input list to a map phase must be a list of (possibly annotated) bucket-key pairs.
 For each pair, Riak will send the request to evaluate the map function to the partition that is responsible for storing the data for that bucket-key.
 The vnode hosting that partition will lookup the object stored under that bucket-key, and evaluates the map function with the object as an argument.
 The other arguments to the function will be the annotation, if any is included, with the bucket-key, and the static data for the phase, as specified in the query.

+<div class="note"><div class="title">Tombstones</div>Be aware that most Riak clusters will retain deleted objects for some period of time (3 seconds by default), and the MapReduce framework does not conceal these from submitted jobs.
+These tombstones can be recognized and filtered out by looking for `X-Riak-Deleted` in the object metadata with a value of `true`.</div>

 ### Reduce Phase